gabrielwright1/advanced-react/frontend/Notes.md

 -   Once we set up our app to be wrapped in the Apollo provider
 -   We use the withData function to wrap our app
+-   The 'restore' method restores the initial state using the SSR'd HTML sent from the server (render on server, rehydrate on client)

+# Fetching Data, Hooks, Displaying

+How to quickly navigate to a file:

+-   Search: CTRL + SHIFT + F
+-   QuickLink: HOLD CTRL + Click file name

+Where to put utility functions:

+-   Within the lib folder